On the complexity of isomorphism problems for tensors, groups, and polynomials III: actions by classical groups: Proof of Theorem

 \begin{lemma} Given two 3-tensors $\tA,\tB\in U\otimes V\otimes W$ where $l=\dim(U),m=\dim(V)$ and $n=\dim(W)$, there is a reduction $r$ such that $\tA$ and $\tB$ are unitarily isomorphic if and only if $r(\tA)$ and $r(\tB)$ are unitarily isomorphic, where $r(\tA)$ and $r(\tB)$ are non-degenerate. \end{lemma}

-We note that this reduction is one of the few in the paper that is explicitly \emph{not} a p-projection (similar to how the reduction of a matrix to row echelon form is not a p-projection).
+We note that this reduction is one of the few in the paper that is explicitly \emph{not} a $p$-projection (similar to how the reduction of a matrix to row echelon form is not a $p$-projection).

 \begin{proof} By Lemma \ref{lem: svd}, we can find unitary matrices $S_1\in\mathrm{U}(l,\C),S_2\in\mathrm{U}(m,\C)$ and $S_3\in\mathrm{U}(n,\C)$ to extract the $l'\times m'\times n'$ non-degenerate tensor $\tilde{\tA}$ of $\tA$.
 There are similar unitary matrices $T_1\in\mathrm{U}(l,\C),T_2\in\mathrm{U}(m,\C)$ and $T_3\in\mathrm{U}(n,\C)$ for $\tB$ as well.
 Then we claim $\tA$ and $\tB$ are unitarily isomorphic if and only if $r(\tA)=\tilde{\tA}$ and $r(\tB)=\tilde{\tB}$ are unitarily isomorphic.